-On March 2, 2009, Ciena committed to certain restructuring actions and subsequently effected a headcount reduction of approximately 200 employees, representing 9% of its global workforce.
+On March 2, 2009, Ciena committed to certain restructuring actions, including the closure of its Acton, MA facility and a headcount reduction of approximately 200 employees, representing 9% of its global workforce.
 Headcount reductions were implemented across Ciena's organizations and geographies, with the timing and scope of such reductions varying by country based on local legal requirements.
-These headcount reductions are expected to be completed during the third fiscal quarter of 2009.
-Restructuring charges during the second quarter of fiscal 2009 include severance and other employee-related costs of approximately \$3.5 million related to this restructuring activity.
-During the second quarter of fiscal 2009, Ciena also recorded additional charges of \$2.9 million related to costs associated with previously restructured facilities.
+These headcount reductions were completed during the third fiscal quarter of 2009.
+Restructuring charges during the third quarter of fiscal 2009 included \$0.5 million of severance and other employee-related costs and \$3.4 million related to the Acton, MA facility closure.

+Restructuring charges during the second quarter of fiscal 2009 include \$3.5 million of severance and other employee-related costs associated with the action above and \$2.9 million associated with previously restructured facilities.